 She is driven to serve organizations in achieving their mission by procuring financial and non-financial resources in a strategic, cost-effective and creative way.
 As YWCA Canada’s Manager of Philanthropy and Strategic Impact Isabel leverages her economics and international development background into fundraising, strategic partnerships and organizational change in multicultural work environments.

 At YWCA Canada Isabel has set out to develop strong and win-win relationships with YWCA Canada’s current and new allies; to keep women’s uplifting at the core of fund development goals and communications; to build bridges and collaboration internally and externally to advance women’s lives; to be courageous, do more and do better with every action.

-A passionate researcher and project manager, Shiva Mazrouei has managed various initiatives and events focused on women’s experiences, diversity, equity and inclusion in her years of experience working in the non-profit and humanitarian sectors.
-She also has knowledge of anti-oppression facilitation and extensive experience in event coordination.
+A passionate researcher, facilitator, and project manager Shiva Mazrouei has led various initiatives and events focused on women’s experiences, diversity, equity and inclusion in her years of experience working in the non-profit and humanitarian sectors.

-Previously, as a graduate student at McGill University, her research interests included the effects of conflict on women, as well as gender representations in educational material and its effect on perceptions of gender equity.
-Shiva is particularly passionate about supporting the experiences of racialized and immigrant womxn and youth.
-She is also deeply interested in education and mental health, seeing a major need for reform and increased representation in theses realms.
+Shiva holds a Master of Arts degree in Political Science and International Development Studies from McGill University.
+Her research interests included the effects of conflict on women, as well as gender representations in educational material and its effect on perceptions of gender equity.
+Shiva is fluent in English and Farsi.
+She is also advanced in French.

 Priscila Kallfelz is a corporate communications and event planning professional with over 15 years of experience in both internal and external communications, from research and analysis to planning and implementing strategies in the for-profit and non-profit sectors.
 Priscila has a Bachelor’s degree in Social Communications as well as certificates in Corporate Communications & Public Relations, and in International Business Management.
 She is fluent in English and Portuguese.